Travel guide

 Frequently asked questions

-When should I activate my eSIM for Panama?
+When should I activate the eSIM for Panama?

 You can install it on your phone before leaving home.
-Most PuraSim eSIMs for Panama can be configured days in advance and automatically activated upon arrival at your destination, or manually activated when you want to start using them.
+Most PuraSim eSIMs for Panama can be configured days in advance and automatically activate upon arrival at the destination, or manually when you want to start using it.

-Is my phone compatible with an eSIM for Panama?
+Is my phone compatible with the eSIM for Panama?

 Can I keep my usual phone number while using the eSIM in Panama?